 - Degraded Performance - Performance is degraded, but no outages are detected

-- Under Maintenance - In maintenance state
+- Maintenance - In maintenance state

 Components Versus Component Groups